 As I had mentioned in my earlier post, each type of fibre needs to be readied for taking the colour from the leaves.
 To make sure you are starting with the cleanest possible fibres you should scour your fabric.
 Most fabrics have some coatings, starches and buildup of oils.
 Scouring is a strong cleaning to get of these impurities.
 Cotton should be scoured with a 2 hour simmer in a washing soda (soda ash) solution.
 Rinse out all the ‘dirty’ water once cooled enough to handle.

 Cotton is fairly inexpensive so it seems a great fibre to start with.
-That is what I thought; however it turns out it is more difficult to print on cotton and other cellulose fibres than it is on protein fibres like silk.
+That is what I thought; however it turns out it is more difficult to print on cotton and other cellulose fibres (such as linen, rayon, hemp) than it is on protein fibers (such as wool & silk).
 With that said, preparing/scouring and pre-mordanting cotton is even more important.

 The pre-mordant that can be used with cotton is soya milk.
 Multiple ‘soak and dry’ cycles help the fibre allow printing.
-Aluminum acetate is another possible pre-mordant however soya milkis readily available.
+Aluminum acetate (make at home using alum, washing soda & vinegar) is another possible pre-mordant however soya milk is readily available.

-The printing mordant that I like to use is iron.
+One of the printing mordants that I like to use is iron.
 I make a bucket full of rusty items and water to create a solution of iron.
 Vinegar can help you along to create an iron acetate.
 You may also buy iron sulphate and then use specific recipes for your iron solution.
-But the artist in me likes to be a bit more adventurous and leave some to chance.
+But the artist in me likes to be a bit more adventurous and leave some to chance, but it takes patience.

 I have spent months learning and reading and testing and testing some more.
 But just like a degree in chemistry it is still no where near knowing it all.
-But that is also the beauty of this Eco printing; it keeps you yearning to learn more and trying new variations.
+But that is also the beauty of this Eco printing; it keeps you yearning to learn more and trying new variations to make beautiful textiles.

 I am a great observer.
 I had left a leaf in the iron water for a couple days and when I noticed it there was some great blue-black created by the iron and the tannins in the leaves.
 Ah-ha!
-A chemical reaction of sorts!
+A chemical reaction of sorts; so much fun!

 - Cotton Fabric (practice on ripped strips of cotton bed sheets)